 You want to build trust early by letting your customers know what types of messages to expect from your brand and how frequently, and always give them an easy out if they no longer want to receive messages.

-This example from Bed Bath & Beyond works because it sets expectations for when I will receive my first offer and how frequently they’ll text me.
+Here's a great example of a message I received from Bed Bath & Beyond.
+This message works because it sets expectations for when I will receive my first offer and how frequently they’ll text me.
 They also make it easy for me to stop messages or get help if I decide that I’m no longer interested (however, I will always be interested because I would live at Bed Bath & Beyond if they’d let me).

 2. Less is more